realworldocaml/book/en/12a-json.md

 much easier to parse than alternatives.
 This chapter introduces you to a couple of new techniques that glue together the basic ideas from Part I of the book:

 * Using polymorphic variants to write more portable protocols (but still retain the ability to extend them if needed)
+* The use of _combinators_ to compose common operations over data structures in a type-safe way.
 * Using external tools to generate boilerplate OCaml modules and signatures from external specification files.

 ## JSON Basics